evivelentza/evivelentza/README.md

 • Mini-projects & challenges
 • Early AI & health tech explorations

-This repo tracks my learning journey from working in lab to building models 💡
+This repo tracks my learning journey from working in lab to building models:)